Red Bull could dominate like Mercedes - Hamilton

 And his team-mate Carlos Sainz said it was his "feeling" that Ferrari would be competitive again at this weekend's Dutch Grand Prix.

-Alonso apologies to Hamilton
+Alonso apologises to Hamilton

 Fernando Alonso has meanwhile apologised for criticising Hamilton following their crash in the Belgian Grand Prix last weekend, saying he did not mean what he said.